Luo Meizhen: Life and family

 Luo Meizhen's official identity documents claimed that she was born in Guangxi on 9 July 1885.
 However, these documents were issued later in life.
 Her birth date could not be authoritatively verified as birth records were not kept in the region until 1949.

 She was from the Yao ethnic group and lived in Bama county.
-Bama is known for the longevity of many of its residents, recording 31.7 supercentenarians per 100,000 people at their 2011 census.
+Bama is known for the longevity of many of its residents, recording 31.7 centenarians per 100,000 people at their 2011 census.
 Luo was illiterate and worked as a farmer and housewife throughout her life.
 She was described as a nice but stubborn woman with a strong character.

 Luo had five children.
-Skeptics of her longevity claim pointed out that if her date of birth was as claimed, she would have given birth to her youngest son at the old age of 61.
+Skeptics of her longevity claim pointed out that if her date of birth was as claimed, she would have given birth to her youngest son aged 61.

 Oldest person claim

 In 2010, the Gerontological Society of China announced that 125-year-old Luo Meizhen was the oldest living person in China.
 This also made her a likely claimant to be the oldest living person in the world.
-However, the lack of official birth records meant that Guinness World Records was unable to accept the claim of longevity.
+However, the lack of official birth records meant that Guinness World Records did not accept the claim of longevity.